Divya933d/IndexDemo/README.md

 # IndexDemo
-This is my practice repo
+This is my practice repository.
+Author: Divyalochan Mangaraj